 What the New Headworks Project Does

-When complete, the new Headworks facility will better protect downstream equipment to make the entire system more efficient.
-Being a good neighbor means maximizing control of odors!
+Being a good neighbor also means maximizing control of odors!
 The Southeast Treatment Plant was built in 1952 and was not originally designed to control odors.
+A major component of the New Headworks Facility includes a state-of-the-art system to minimize odors using advanced odor control equipment.
 Click on the video (see right) to learn more about how this project enhances odor control.

-The New Headworks Project also includes a newly completed art wall titled Whorl Whirl: Our Circular Nature by the noted artist Norie Sato which draws inspiration from resource recovery processes and infrastructure at the Southeast Treatment Plant.
+Additionally, the New Headworks Project includes a newly completed art wall titled Whorl Whirl: Our Circular Nature by the noted artist Norie Sato which draws inspiration from resource recovery processes and infrastructure at the Southeast Treatment Plant.
 The 335-feet long and 35-feet high artwork installation runs along the north perimeter of the New Headworks facility on Evans Avenue between Rankin and Quint streets.
 Click on the picture and read more about the artist (see right for both) to learn more.

 Project Benefits